Nekmo/amazon-dash/README.rst

 .. image:: https://goo.gl/VqgMZJ  .. image:: https://goo.gl/a6TS7X  .. image:: https://goo.gl/zrjisq
 `System command`_                 `Call url`_                       `Homeassistant`_
 ================================  ================================  ================================

+Amazon-dash also allows you to **send a confirmation** after pressing a button.
+You will also receive a message in case of failure.
+Currently only **Telegram** is supported.

 For more information see
 `the documentation of the configuration file <http://docs.nekmo.org/amazon-dash/config_file.html>`_.